 To use this service, you have to download the app on your phone and set up an account.
 Then, when you need a ride somewhere just request one through the app.
 You’ll get picked up by someone who’s driving in that area and then dropped off exactly where you need to be!

 6) Switch To Eco-Friendly Version

-If none of these options work for you and you have to drive your car in order to get to work, consider switching to an electronic car alternative.
+If none of these options work for you and you have to drive your car in order to get to work, consider switching to an electronic car alternative[, then think about finding an EV extended warranty to protect your investment.]
 Electric cars are often cheaper to maintain, have more room for groceries and suitcases, get better gas mileage and are less expensive to lease or finance.